sckieran/ediet_pipeline/README.md

 **Scripts**

-step_6_blast.sh
-step_6_blast_comparison.sh
-step_6_blast_remote.sh
-run_tax.sh
-run_tax_remote.sh
+new_step_6_blast_local.sh
+new_step_6_blast_comp.sh
+new_step_6_blast_remote.sh
+get_best_hits.R
+get_best_hits_comp.R
+get_best_hits_remote.R

 **What This Step Does**

 Step 6 does the following, in order:
 1. Copies your per-sample sequence files into a directory called "gene1_out"
 2. Combines the sequences from all samples into one master file, calls uniques and filters out anything <minlen.
 3. Creates a BLAST-formatted fasta from your unique ASV master file.
-Sequences are given a unique identifier formatted as seq_000001 through seq_999999.
+Sequences are assigned a unique sequence number formatted as seq_000001 through seq_999999.
 File is called your_project_gene1_combined_ASVs.fasta
 4. Parses your taxonomy file, or attempts to install and run ncbitax2lin to produce a taxonomy file.
 5. BLASTs your BLAST-formatted query fasta against your reference database.
 If "return_low" is set to TRUE, returns all the hits with the highest bitscore (no matter how many are equally good), plus the hits from the next two highest bitscores.
 If return_low is set to FALSE, returns only hits with a percent identity above your identity_cutoff.
 Runs on 4 threads.
 If remote_comp is set to TRUE, also runs remote BLAST and assess best hits.
 If remote is set to TRUE, it will ONLY do remote BLAST.
-6. Parses your raw BLAST results to add convenient taxonomy information (taxid, species) from description of the query sequence.
+6. Parses your raw BLAST results to add convenient taxonomy information (taxid, species) from description of the query sequence, and runs the R file get_best_hits.R (or get_best_hits_comp.R, get_best_hits_remote.R)
-7. As in steps 3 and 4, assesses how many jobs to create to assign taxonomy based on your # of sequences and creates jobfiles for each job.
-For each jobfile:
-  8. Pulls every matching hit from the BLAST output
-  9. Assesses it to determine the highest scoring hit(s) based on bitscore, collects all equally-highly scoring hits.
-  10. Checks how many species are present in the highest scoring hit(s).
-If it is only one, the program stores the species and taxonomic information for that sequence as the "best hit".
-If the top BLAST hit(s) include multiple species, the program then fetches the taxonomy tree for each species among the highest scoring hits and walks up the tree, checking at each level (genus, family, class, order, phylum) whether there is taxonomic agreement among the best hits.
-If no agreement is found at the phylum level, the sequence is recorded as a no-hit.
-Otherwise, the lowest commonly-shared taxon is reported as the "best hit" for that sequence.
+7. Joins the NCBI taxonomy file to the raw blast output
+8. Summarises each sequence's best hits to identify how many species, genera, families, etc. are in the best scoring hits.
+Multiple equally-best-scoring hits occur when multiple species have identical sequences at the amplicon region.
-  11. Returns a "best hit" entry for each sequence that includes the sequence number, the length of the alignment, the percent identity of the top hit, the assigned taxa, the taxonomic information for that hit (phylum, order, class, family, genus), the bitscore of the top hit, the number of species present in the potential best hits, and a comma-separated list of each species that was an equally-good hit.
+9. Returns a "best hit" entry for each sequence that includes the sequence number, the length of the alignment, the percent identity of the top hit, the assigned taxa, the taxonomic information for that hit (phylum, order, class, family, genus), the bitscore of the top hit, the number of species present in the potential best hits, and a comma-separated list of each species that was an equally-good hit.
-12. Checks if all jobs are done
-13. Concatenates each jobfile's best_hit outfile together, cleans up extra outfiles and gets ready to produce the taxa table.

-### Step Seven: Format "Unfiltered" Taxatable

-**Scripts**

-step_7_taxatable.sh
-run_ttb.sh

-**What This Step Does**

-1. As in previous steps, creates jobfiles containing X samples per job file where X=$( num_samples / max_jobs)
-2. For each sample, assigns taxonomy and "best hit" information to each ASV in the sample_seqs.txt file, if remote_comp is set to TRUE, does this separately for the remote and local best_hit files.
-3. Checks if jobs are done
-4. When jobs are done, concatenates job outfiles to create a master taxatable containing all ASVs for all samples, with taxonomy and best-hit information
-5. Cleans up extra outfiles.
+10. Uses the sample sequence files (_seqs.txt) and the combined_ASV.fasta file to associate sequences, assigned sequence numbers, reads, and samples.
+11. Joins the sample and sequence table with the best hits table to include the blast and best hit results for every sample/ASV in the dataset.
+12. Produces taxa tables for local blast, remote blast, compared remote/local blast, and summary tables that show sample by species (ie, ASVs are collapsed by species assignment) and species (ie, samples are collapsed and information about the number of reads/samples for a taxon in the entire dataset are returned).

-### Step eight: Filter Taxatable
+### Step eight: Filter Taxatable -not currently functional

 **Scripts**